Brisbane is historically known for experiencing heavy rainfall, causing flooding in many suburban areas which affect plenty of properties.

 This is caused by two key reasons:

-- The Brisbane City is built on a low-lying floodplain; referring to the close proximity to land and a water source, where Brisbane’s rivers are subjugated to overflowing when heavy rain occurs.
+- The Brisbane City is built on a low-lying floodplain; referring to the close proximity to land and a water source, where Brisbane’s rivers are subject to overflowing when heavy rain occurs.

 - Brisbane’s humid-subtropical climate is another reason whereby, very warm waters (El Nino conditions) close to Brisbane pump excessive moisture into the air causing an increase in showers and thunderstorms.